thomasglenngit/portfolio/README.md

 ## Description

 _This is my first code review assignment through Epicodus.
-It incorporates elementary proficiency in .html, .css, Bootstrap version 3.3.7 through the creation of a landing page with links to my other class assignments to date.
-The landing page itself contains a short résumé and bio, as well as links to all my projects published on gh-pages through my gitHub repositiories._
+As a landing page it contains a short résumé, bio and publicity photo, as well as links to all my projects published on gh-pages through my gitHub repositiories.
+I will maintain this page hoping to add many more qualifications.
+Make sure to check back!_

 ## Setup/Installation Requirements